 You must also show your current income or your current ability to pay.

 Yes, the Clean Slate program only erases past due child support payments that are owed to the State of Illinois.
 In order to have these debts erased, you must make your regular ordered child support payments for 6 months.
 Once you make your support payments, the debt owed to the State will be permanently removed.

 Under the program you will have to agree to continue to make future child support payments and also make payments toward past due child support that you owe to the other parent.

-To get more information about Project Clean Slate or to request an application visit Child Support Services: Clean Slate Program or call your local office below.
+To get more information about the Clean Slate program or to request an application visit Child Support Services: Clean Slate Program or call your local office below.

 Printed from: www.illinoislegaladvocate.org/index.cfm?fuseaction=home.dsp_content&contentID=6705